bennysuh/inmobi-ad-adobe-native-extention/readme.md

 #introduction#
-this is a free adobe native extention (ane) of inmobi ad network for flash air mobile developer.it very easy to use,you can pack your air application or game on pc or mac,with the same code just with as3,and not any java or objective-c need.
+this is a free adobe native extention (ane) of inmobi ad network for flash air mobile developer.<br/>
+it very easy to use,you can pack your air application or game on pc or mac,<br/>
+with the same code just with as3,and not any java or objective-c need.<br/>

 1.support all inmobi banner ad sizes and Interstitial<br/>
 2.support ads on android and ios(iphone ,ipad ,ipad)<br/>
 3.supportlandscape andportrait mode<br/>
 4.supportauto Orients air application<br/>
 <br/>
 ###inmobi 1.0.ane
-flash air ane lib,contains lib for android and ios all in one file,although there are 4m file size, but it does not increase the final release package size, ease of use.<br/>
+flash air ane lib,contains lib for android and ios all in one file,<br/>
+although there are 4m file size, but it does not increase the final release package size, ease of use.<br/>
-###builds###
+###builds
 base on inmobi network ios sdk 4.0.3 and inmobi android sdk 4.0.2<br/>
 base on adobe air sdk 3.5,so your app air sdk version must be 3.5 or higher<br/>
 ref:http://www.inmobi.com/<br/>